Clepsyd/CV/README.md

 * #### Work with people:
     In a brigade, you depend on your colleagues.
 I have mentored and trained people since my first role as a pastry chef in 2011.
 In 2014, when I took over as Paul's head pastry chef, these skills were crucial in my ability to make my kitchen an engaging and productive workplace.
 I recruited and taught chefs from various backgrounds and skill levels, sometimes with no experience, and realised how much **I** ended up learning myself.

     I thrive when I work with others, either making the best out of their knowledge to grow, or sharing mine and see them become better everyday.
 I believe empathy should be a priority.
 I believe synergy in a group is the key to success.
-Whether it's baking eclairs or writing code, working and succeeding as a cohesive team is one of the best experiences life has to offer.
+Working and succeeding as a cohesive team is one of the best experiences life has to offer.

 * #### Work under pressure:
     The common idea of kitchens being a stressful place has some truth in it.
 It _IS_ fast-paced and physically taxing.
 But the feeling of achievement one gets once it's all done is hard to describe.
 Making 1300 heart-shaped cakes in a day on Valentine's Day on top of the usual production, that definitely teaches you to go above and beyond!